e-hengirmen/Financial-Tools-Suite/README.md

 ```

 ## important note:
 The default estimations for yearly enflation are quite high first year being %60.
 This is because in turkey this is the current enflation rate.
-Thats why if u live somewhere else Deinitely set enflation estimator lists in variables to your own rates:
+Thats why if u live somewhere else Deinitely set enflation estimator lists in variables to your own rates.
+This is the default estimation list.
+Change it in variables and make sure it has number_of_months/12 amount of enflation estimations to make sure it works:
-[1.6, 1.4, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1]
+[1.6, 1.4, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1, 1.1]